Guthers/DirectoryDetails/README.md

 Happy for anyone to PR/Issue etc. Constructive criticism is also appreciated.

 To run the code the usage is `Usage: java -jar [PATH]directorydetails.jar [head directory]`

+Or to use the windows built in which is quicker and neater 1 - CD to heading dir
+2 - `tree > "[output txt file].txt /F /A"`